 The Secret of a Person's Name: The Power and Mission of Yirmiyahu the Prophet

-Class No. 22 | Class 1 - Thursday, Parashas Balak, 8 Tammuz 5755 (Continued from No. 21)
+Lesson No. 22 | Lesson 1 - Thursday, Parashas Balak, 8 Tammuz 5755 (Continued from No. 21)

 The Secret of Naming and Drawing Down Souls

 The holy Zohar states that a person's entire power comes from their name.
 When a child comes into the world, the parents prepare the name even before conception.
 According to the name they prepare, so descends the soul.
-If they prepare holy names, souls of awesome tzaddikim, angels, and Seraphim descend.
+If they prepare holy names, souls of awesome tzaddikim, angels, and seraphim descend.

 The Tzaddikim Fleeing from Honor

 Hashem knows that the tzaddikim cannot tolerate any praise in the world, even after their passing.
 As we find with Rav Hamnuna Saba, who said, "It is not our way to take pride in our names."
-The tzaddikim look and say, "Master of the Universe, I cannot tolerate any praise; I cannot bear having words of greatness written about me in the Torah."
+The tzaddikim look and say, "Master of the Universe, I cannot tolerate any praise; I cannot tolerate having words of greatness written about me in the Torah."

-Therefore, regarding Nachshon ben Aminadav and Calev ben Yefuneh, the title "Nasi" (Prince) was not written, so as not to cause them distress with unnecessary honor.
-The sons of Yissachar attained the greatest wisdom, as it is said, "Men who had understanding of the times."
-The Hebrew letter Yud alludes to Chochmah (Wisdom).
-When Nesanel ben Tzuar saw that "hikriv" was written about him with the letter Yud, he was distressed and said, "I am not Chochmah; I am only Binah (Understanding)."
+Therefore, regarding Nachshon ben Aminadav and Calev ben Yefuneh, the title "Nasi" (prince) is not written, so as not to cause them distress with unnecessary honor.
+The children of Yissachar attained the greatest wisdom, as it is said, "men that had understanding of the times."
+The Hebrew letter Yud hints at Chochmah (wisdom).
+When Nesanel ben Zuar saw that "hikriv" was written about him with the letter Yud, he was distressed and said, "I am not Chochmah, I am only Binah (understanding)."
 He could not bear having a title of wisdom written about him.
-Therefore, it is written the second time as "hikriv" without the letter Yud.
+Therefore, the second time it is written "hikriv," it is missing the letter Yud.
 The tzaddikim go crazy when they are praised; it pierces them like needles, because they know they still have endless spiritual work to do.
-A living person must seek only humiliation, not honor.
+A living person should only seek out humiliation, not honor.

 Yirmiyahu's Struggle for His Name